farleysm8909/CS601_HW2_Farley/readme.txt

   6) Made print message/notice visible in footer
   7) Hid resume figure and replaced it with print instructions; I decided that since the iframe offers its own way to print out the document and since the resume is itself a perfect page, it didn't make sense to print it out with the webpage since the header and h1 would push some of the resume down and disrupt its original look).
 Please let me know if you'd like for me to handle this differently, but this made the most sense to me.
   8) Tweaked other margins as necessary
+- Added "fun facts" about me to About.html to add to my site's interesting content
 - Spent a lot of time this week trying to get a good start on the term project so I (hopefully) don't have as much work to do towards the end of the semester when I will be much busier with my jobs!

 Please note the following: